rwblokzijl/Msc-thesis-EuroToken/thesis.md

 the central bank guarantee the exchange between EuroToken and Euro both ways, the system is able to keep the price stable.

-This is not the whole story however.
+This is not the whole story, however.
 EuroToken can derive its value from the euro if and only if the euro remains stable.
 EuroToken will effectively become an extension of the current euro, rather than a currency itself.
 While the euro is unlikely to negatively influence EuroToken, the other way around also needs to be addressed.
 This is also why double-spending prevention is so important.
-If some method of unsanctioned money creation is possible the hyper inflation that would take EuroToken down would take the entire euro with it.
+If some method of unsanctioned money creation is possible the hyperinflation that would take EuroToken down would take the entire euro with it.

 While preventing double spending is a technical and policy problem, economic